collierconsulting/hydros-api-go/README.md

 This library contains helper functions to assist in mocking of service methods for testing.
 Currently you can only mock service methods.
 I plan on additing the ability to mock model methods such as `Update()`, `Delete()` in the near future.

+For example, you could mock out the driller service's `Get()` routine to return a driller with the same ID passed in:
 ```go
 err = MockServiceMethod(
 	client,